-This Architect Tip covers the architecture of Blazor and some of the key differences if you are running a Blazor application.
+This Architect Tip covers the Blazor architecture and some of the key differences if you are running a Blazor application.
 All Architect Tips are created with the intent to get your team to move faster, deliver quality, and run your system with confidence!

 Blazor is a different architecture; it is a new architecture.
 Blazor runs on top of .NET Core, and the server-side has been out for several months now.
 WebAssembly came out in May 2020, and it has many pieces that people are still trying to figure that out.
 Many applications are being developed already with the Blazor server-side model.